inwooshin/inwooshin/README.md

-   # :wave: Hi there
+   # :musical_score: Hi there

    Hello, my name is Inwoo Shin.
-   I am a student at Myongji University, and I am very interested in Embedded and Firmware .
+   I'm a student :school_satchel: at Myongji University, and I am very interested in Embedded :fax: and Firmware 🐧.
-   Recently, I am studying algorithms and data structures and continuing to solve problems.
+   Recently, I am studying algorithms and data structures and continuing to solve problems      :blue_book:.

    ###     :pushpin: Tech stack